 The expansion of the BCMT network took a new turn in the late 1980s as INTERMAGNET was founded by USA, UK, France and Canada.
 In cooperation with foreign institutions, several old observatories were upgraded so that they meet INTERMAGNET standards, and several new observatories were installed in remote locations from the early 1990s until today.
 In order to equip the new observatories, a new fluxgate magnetometer, the IPGP VM391, was developed.
-This instrument and its subsequent versions are now installed in all IPGP and IRD magnetic observatories.
+This instrument and its subsequent versions are now installed in all IPGP magnetic observatories.

 The IPGP VM391 fluxgate magnetometer